eulerkochy/Distributed-Log/README.md

 Distributed Log for Distributed Systems course project.

-  + A Raft-based implementation of distributed log where clients can write and read entries in the log.
+  + A Raft-based implementation of distributed log where **multiple** clients can write and read entries in the log.
   + Log is replicated and persisted among the Raft clusters.
   + On receiving a `STOP` command from client, Leader saves its log.